HUMAN-MACHINE INTERFACE

-The set of devices that allow humans to communicate with machines is called "human-machine interface".
+The set of devices that allow humans to communicate with machines is called a "human-machine interface".

 The interface, in addition to including the commands and signals relating to the normal use of the machine, includes the set of warnings/signals for reporting emergencies or faults as well as the commands for managing these particular conditions.